Weekly review of Azerbaijan's precious metals market

 2,499.3213

-Last week, the price of one ounce of silver increased by 0.117 manat (6 cent) or 0.4 percent in Azerbaijan.
+Last week, the price of one ounce of silver decreased by 0.42 manat (24 cent) or 1.4 percent in Azerbaijan.

 Change in price of one ounce of silver